 Strong bleach is also harmful to grout and tiles as it erodes and corrodes the surfaces, making them more porous, which in turn makes them more vulnerable to further fungi growth.

 When to call in the professional mould removalists

 If mould covers a large area of your home – experts say a rough guide is one metre square – and is dense, if you've had flooding, or if householders are asthmatic, it's best to call in the experts.

 The cost of professional help varies.
 An initial investigation can cost around $1500 for an expert to test the site and find the cause of the mould and write a plan for removal of mould.
 After that, it's a question of the extent of the problem.

 Actual removal of mould can range from $2000 to $90,000, depending on the contamination level and size of the property.
 Mould removalists need to be certified, have the right equipment, get special training, maintain a high level of fitness and have the ability to sustain thermal stress.
 They're not just cleaners, so their hourly rate can be $80–110.

-Prevention is key when it comes to mould.
-Bathrooms are havens for the stuff!
-To keep it to a minimum, install a good exhaust fan and prevent moisture build-up on surfaces.
-Squeegee or towel-dry your tiles and floors immediately after showering, and make sure you clean up scum, which mould feeds on.
+- Install a good exhaust fan in the bathroom and prevent moisture build-up on surfaces.
+Squeegee or towel-dry your tiles and floors immediately after showering, and make sure you clean bathroom scum, which mould feeds on.

-Australians need to make informed heating and cooling choices to ensure mould doesn't develop.
-Several experts we consulted warned against the use of unflued gas heaters, which release moisture into the air, and can lead to problems – particularly because people trying to heat their home aren't exactly going to open the windows to let the air flow!
+- Make informed heating and cooling choices – several experts we consulted warned against the use of unflued gas heaters, which release moisture into the air.